mc0239/kumuluzee-go-discovery/README.md

 # KumuluzEE Go Discovery

-Note: crossed content is work in progress.

 KumuluzEE Go Discovery is a service discovery library for the KumuluzEE microservice framework.
 It is a Go package based on a [KumuluzEE Discovery](https://github.com/kumuluz/kumuluzee-discovery), service discovery extension for microservices written in Java programming language.
 It provides support for service registration, service discovery and client side load balancing.

 KumuluzEE Go Discovery provides full support for microservices packed as Docker containers.
 It also provides full support for executing microservices in clusters and cloud-native platforms with full support for Kubernetes.